sardaaryan/Bay-Area-Gentrification/README.md

 1. Click on [this Dropbox link](https://www.dropbox.com/scl/fi/h2ky862f5y9yq2zwgew4w/data.zip?rlkey=zhbe790l07ystgk4p6me7lczn&st=pv9jsdub&dl=1) and a zipped, preprocessed dataset titled `data/` will immediately download.
 2. Unzip, and do not change the name of the directory, nor it's contents.
 Make sure it is positioned inside `src/` (it's exact position should be `src/data/`), with the rest of the source code.
+3. Lastly, to get the images in the introductory article of our visualization, use [this Dropbox link](https://www.dropbox.com/scl/fi/gfk7ziromvf75umgpf5di/imgs.zip?rlkey=e1rrilxave84mpmudirwx19zt&st=akqmaytk&dl=1) to download imgs.zip immediately.
+Make sure it is unzipped in `src/intro/`.
+Do not change it's name or contents.
 3. The project is ready to be executed!

 The zipfile contains the 6 preprocessed CSV files which the visualization uses, a `tracts/` folder containing 9 topo.json files (each one corresponds to 1 of the 9 Bay Area counties, illustrating their census tracts), and a `filtered-counties.topo.json`, which is the overview of the 9 counties of the San Francisco Bay Area (without census tracts).